 On average, somewhere between 53% – 79% of a person’s wardrobe has not been worn in the last 12 months.

 If we all doubled the number of times we chose to wear a piece of clothing, this would reduce greenhouse gas emissions by 44%.

 - Buy locally.
 I can’t emphasise this point enough.
 It saves transport and shipping fuel, promotes growth of local businesses and discourages the desire to purchase from large chain stores that are less sustainable.

 - Choose sustainable fabrics.
 Choose clothing with organic, natural fibres and those that have a low water consumption (e.g. linen).

 - Wash clothes when only necessary.
 Did you know, according to Tommy Hilfiger, a pair of jeans is only supposed to be washed once a year?
 Fewer washes will do good for the environment and for the durability of your garments.

 - Don’t follow trends.
 Invest in staple wardrobe pieces and avoid impulse buys.
 Keep the classics in your wardrobe that can guarantee you a lifetime of wear.

 - Get to know the brands you wear.
 Know your brand’s labour and fabric practices.

 - Recycle.
 Recycle old clothes through sustainability initiatives and donate old clothes.
-Purchasing second hand clothes will also do good for the environment.
+Secondhand purchases are also an environmentally-friendly way to stay fashionably-relevant.

 - Turn away from pieces that are less than 100%.
 For example, 80% cotton/wool/anything and 20% something else.
 Only apparel which is 100% can be recycled because there is no technology at the moment to separate blended fibers (mixed materials).